 Various airlines like Air India, Vistara, Air Asia have good connectivity in Delhi and connect Delhi with most of the Indian cities directly.
 As you deboard your flight at IGI, you can easily take a cab, auto, bus, or metro to reach your destination.
 However, to reach Jawahar Lal Nehru Stadium you can take a cab as it is only 15-16 km away from the airport or you can also opt for the metro as the orange line directly joins the yellow line at New Delhi Railway Station.

-By Road.
 Delhi is well connected via road networks to other nearby Indian cities.
 Depending upon your location you can either drive your own vehicle or even consider taking the services of an interstate bus.
 Here is how you can reach Delhi via the following routes.

 While planning your trip to Delhi and depending upon your location, you can also rely on interstate buses.
 In Delhi, the Maharana Pratap Interstate Bus Terminus (also known as the ISBT Terminal) is one of the largest terminals handling about 1800 passenger buses on a daily basis.

-By Train.
 Delhi has many railway stations.
 So, you can conveniently plan a trip to Delhi via train as well.
 Some of the most known railheads in Delhi are New Delhi Railway Station, Old Delhi Railway Station, Anand Vihar Terminus.

 However, out of these as well, the New Delhi and Old Delhi stations offer very good connectivity with other Indian cities and states.